nikspyratos/investec-sdk-php/DOCUMENTATION.md

 ### Authentication scopes

-In the Personal & Business use examples above, you're able to specify which scopes you'll be using for this access token.
+In the Personal & External use examples above, you're able to specify which scopes you'll be using for this access token.

-For Personal use, you'll need to enable the relevant scope permission when you generate your API key.
-See [Personal use](#personal-use) for more information.
+For Internal use, you'll need to enable the relevant scope permission when you generate your API key.
+See [Internal use](#internal-use) for more information.

 By default only the `accounts` scope is used.